 - Mock Hollywood Sign: DOC has been placed next to HOLLYWOOD on the poster.

-- Naked First Impression: Lou is first seen by Ben when she emerges from a lake where she's been skinny-dipping.
-When Ben says it's alright since he's a doctor, she retorts "then it's nothing you haven't seen before."
+- Naked First Impression: Lou is first seen by Ben when she emerges from a lake where she's been Skinny Dipping and walks up to him, unperturbed by her nudity.
+When Ben says it's all right since he's a doctor, she retorts "Then it's nothing you haven't seen before."

 - Pro Bono Barter: Ben gets paid for a bit of doctoring... with a hog.
 He is seen walking around with it on a rope several times after that.

 - There Is No Higher Court: Ben is taken to court for accidentally crashing into a fence on the property of a local judge, and the judge himself sentences him to community service.
-Most judges don't judge their own cases.
+In real life most judges would recuse themselves from their own cases.